jonnonz1/nz-statute-book/acts/public/2016/district-court-act-2016.md

   - **Chief Community Magistrate** includes an Acting Chief Community Magistrate appointed under section 56
   - **commencement date** means the date on which the Remuneration Authority Legislation Act 2022 comes into force
   - **Community Magistrate** includes an acting Community Magistrate appointed under section 57.

+### Part 2 — Provision relating to Victims of Family Violence (Strengthening Legal Protections) Legislation Act 2025

+### 2 Application of section 216A
+(1) This clause applies to section 216A (as inserted by the Victims of Family Violence (Strengthening Legal Protections) Legislation Act 2025).
+(2) That section applies, on and after its commencement (the commencement), to— (a) proceedings commenced on or after the commencement; and (b) proceedings commenced before the commencement and not finally determined (including any rehearing, retrial, or appeal) before the commencement.
+(3) However, in determining whether to make an order under section 216A(3), the Judge must only have regard to a party’s conduct that occurred after the commencement.

 ## Schedule 1 — Categories of information for purposes of sections 236 and 237 (District Court)